Badgerati/Pode/docs/Functions/Core/Gui.md

 If you run your server directly, then the terminal will remain visible.
 However, you could have a script which opens PowerShell as hidden and launches the server.

 !!! tip
-    You can use the `gui` and listen on any IP/host however, it's recommended to `listen` on the localhost - that way you don't need to run the application with elevated permissions.
+    You can use the `gui` and listen on any endpoint however, it's recommended to `listen` on the localhost - that way you don't need to run the application with elevated permissions.

 ## Examples